zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartYAxisItemLabels.md

     ?>

 ### culture
-Culture to use for formatting the dates.
-See Globalization for more information.
+The culture to use when formatting date values.
+See the globalization overview for more information.
-Uses the global culture by default.

 #### Returns
 `\Kendo\Dataviz\UI\ChartYAxisItemLabels`